Red-Pandaz/ethr-hub/README.md

 # Ethr Hub

 ## Project Description

 This repository was created to fulfill the requirements of the Per Scholas capstone project.
-It is a watered-down reddit clone that uses Ethereum for user authentication.
-This project is currently deployed to [ethrhub.xyz](https://ethrhub.xyz)
+It is a simplified Reddit clone that uses **Ethereum** for user authentication.
+The project is currently deployed at [ethrhub.xyz](https://ethrhub.xyz).

+---

 ## How to Use

+1. **Authentication**
+   - Unauthenticated users will be prompted to sign in using **MetaMask**.
+   - Returning users have their accounts stored in the database.
-An unauthenticated user will be prompted to sign in using Metamask.
-Previously authenticated accounts have a database document while newly authenticated accounts have a database document created for them upon initial login.
-Creating a new user prompts the program to search ENS for an names that resolve to the authenticated address.
-ENS names are displayed in place of their resolved address every place applicable on the website.
+   - New users are automatically added to the database upon their initial login.
+During account creation, the program checks **ENS (Ethereum Name Service)** for names that resolve to the authenticated address.
+   - Wherever applicable, ENS names are displayed in place of their resolved Ethereum addresses on the website.

+2. **Session and Access**
+   - Once logged in, users receive a **JWT** that grants browsing and posting access for one hour.

+3. **Navigation**
-Once logged in, the client is issued a JWT which allows browsing and posting access for one hour. /channels provides a list of channels to browse while /channels/:channelId lists all the posts associated with a specific channel in descending order by timestamp.
-It also provides a form to create new posts within that channel.
+   - `/channels`: Displays a list of channels available for browsing.
+   - `/channels/:channelId`: Lists all posts within a specific channel in descending order by timestamp.
+A form is provided to create new posts in that channel.

-/posts/:postId displays the title and content of a given post as well as all associated comments.
-On this page if the creator of a post is authenticated they can edit or delete the post.
-Creators of comments are also able to edit or delete their comments here.
-Deleting a comment will automatically remove all child comments from the display.
+   - `/posts/:postId`: Displays the title and content of a post along with all associated comments.
+     - **Post and Comment Management**:
+       - Post creators can edit or delete their posts.
+       - Comment creators can edit or delete their comments.
+       - Deleting a comment automatically removes all of its child comments from the display.

+---

 ## Technologies Used

-MongoDB
-Express
-ReactJS
-Node.js
-Ethers.js
+- **MongoDB**
+- **Express.js**
+- **React.js**
+- **Node.js**
+- **Ethers.js**
-Ethereum Name Service
+- **Ethereum Name Service (ENS)**
-Google Cloud Secrets
+- **Google Cloud Secrets**
+- **DigitalOcean**